randiego/partforge/README.md

 and about a quarter use it daily.

 Thanks go to Damon Jackson for being such an enthusiastic evangelist for PartForge within QD, Jeremy Terry for a constant stream of great suggestions
-(sorry I didn't get them done before you left!), Dinesh Martin for thoughtful suggestions and pushing the API development to where it was useful and, Will Neils, Andreas Aman and many more for excellent feedback and clever new ways to work with the constraints of what I wrote.
+(sorry I didn't get them done before you left!), Dinesh Martien for thoughtful suggestions and pushing the API development to where it was useful and, Will Neils, Andreas Amann and many more for excellent feedback and clever new ways to work with the constraints of what I wrote.

 --Randy Black